-It is perfect to make during the berry season.
 Kids home from school?
 Have company out of town?
 Need to use up berries?
 Whip up this healthy blueberry breakfast casserole.
-It keeps well in the fridge baked or you can make it ahead.
+It keeps well in the fridge baked or you can make it ahead of time too.

+If you have been following me for a while, you know my latest obsession with almond flour.
+Lemon zucchini bread, almond flour pancakes, banana bread and the list goes on and on.
 And I know so many of you love it and some say it is expensive.
 I hear ya!
 That’s when Costco definitely helps.
-And I sympathize if you don’t have Costco membership or a store nearby.
+And I sympathize if you don’t have a Costco membership or a store nearby.

 So, you will need: